hillaper/Rela2x/README.md

 ## Notes

 Before using Rela²x, it is recommended that you read the related publication https://doi.org/10.1016/j.jmr.2024.107828.
-(There, the Greek letter Gamma is used for the relaxation superoperator; however, in Python, this is inconvenient, so *R* is used here and in the code.)
+There, the Greek letter Gamma is used for the relaxation superoperator; however, in Python, this is inconvenient, so *R* is used here and in the code.

+This documentation contains the most up-to-date information regarding the code itself, and it may differ from the publication.
+The underlying theory is the same, but the code has been updated and improved since the publication.

 Only basic knowledge of Python is required.
 Additional experience with the *SymPy* library can be helpful because it is the main library used by Rela²x.